AniruddhaAshokPatil/biomedical-rag-hallucination/README.md

 * Basic RAG reduced the V3 hallucination rate from **61.08% to 8.49%**.
 * Advanced RAG reduced it to **7.85%**.
 * Advanced RAG did **not** show a statistically detectable advantage over Basic RAG on the final test set.
-* Both RAG systems reached **99.0% Source Hit@5**, indicating near-ceiling correct-source retrieval at the generation cutoff.
+* Both RAG systems reached **99.0% Source Hit@5**, indicating near ceiling correct source retrieval at the generation cutoff.
 * The Gold-context control still made errors, showing that residual error cannot be explained by retrieval alone.

 \---